jonathanrandall/robot_head_pi/README.md

 [Arducam github](https://github.com/ArduCAM/Arducam_tof_camera)
 2. Note, for the getting started code from Arducam, the index of the camera is set to 0.
 Since we are using two cameras we need to find the index at run time.
 There is a function in my python code for this.
 3. To run my code, make sure the python file ```robot_head.py``` and the html file ```index.html``` are in the same directory.
-4. Since the code serves a webpage, you need to run with sudo, but for some reason, at leas for
+4. Since the code serves a webpage, you need to run with sudo, but for some reason, at least for me, I had to qualify the python3 command with the full path of the virtual environment.
+So I had to type ```sudo path/to/venv/python3 robot_head.py```
+5. Go to the pi ip in your browser.
+I tested this from a computer and a tablet but not a smart phone.
+You can find the ip by typing ifconfig, or you can just enter the piname.local.